Exploring Chicago: Free Things to Do in Chicago

 Art Institute of Chicago

-When you’re in the mood to reflect, the Art Institute of Chicago is the best place to be.
-This is a popular stop for many Chicagoans looking to get their art fix.
-Featuring a café and wine bar (which isn’t free, but is worth mentioning) and world-famous exhibits.
-Peruse the work of the most famous artists in history, including Van Gogh and Monet.
-This museum is free every Wednesday from 5-8 pm, and is located within walking distance of Millennium Park (home of ‘The Bean.’)
+When the mood to reflect strikes you, the Art Institute of Chicago will feed your mind and creative soul.
+Featuring a café and wine bar (not free, but worth mentioning) and world-famous exhibits, visitors peruse the work of the most famous artists in history, including Van Gogh and Monet, in the country’s second largest art museum.
+This museum, with free entry on designated days and on many Thursdays from 5-8 pm, is located within walking distance of Millennium Park (home of ‘The Bean’).

 Museum of Contemporary Photography

-If you find yourself looking for inspiration, be sure to visit the Museum of Contemporary Photography.
+If you find yourself looking for inspiration, visit the more specialized Museum of Contemporary Photography.
+Although smaller and lesser known than the major museum attractions, it makes up for that size with the quality of its photographs.
 With free admission year-round and new exhibits every couple of months, you’ll find the art refreshing every time you visit.

 The Chicago Museum Trifecta

-Located in the heart of downtown is the trifecta of Chicago museums: the Adler Planetarium, the Field Museum, and the Shedd Aquarium, all within walking distance of each other.
-Spend the day hopping from one museum to another while soaking up knowledge and experiencing world-class collections.
+Located in the heart of downtown, the trifecta of Chicago museums – the Adler Planetarium, the Field Museum, and the Shedd Aquarium – huddle within walking distance of each other.
+Spend the day hopping from one museum to another while soaking up knowledge from their world-class collections.

 The Adler Planetarium